 There are three different Focus RAPs:

 Focus Enterprise: This Focus RAP is designed for students who have an interest in a business related major or career.
-Students who join Focus Enterprise will enroll in all the classes necessary to prepare them to apply to the Isenberg School of Management.
-Simultaneously, they will learn about various other majors, minors, and opportunities that can move them in the direction of their individual goals.
+Focus Enterprise students will enroll in classes required for application to many majors including the Isenberg School of Management.
+Simultaneously, students will learn about various other majors, minors, and opportunities that can move them in the direction of their individual goals.

 Focus Connections: This Focus RAP is intended for students who may have a number of majors they are considering, or may wish to learn more about the array of options to assist them in finding a good match for their study and career goals.

 Focus STEM: This Focus RAP is designed for students with an interest in a science, technology, engineering or math related major or career.
-As part of this RAP students will enroll in the courses necessary to make an application to the School of Engineering while learning about various other majors, minors, and opportunities that can move them in the direction of their individual goals.
+As part of this RAP students will enroll in some of the courses required to make an application to the School of Engineering while learning about various other majors, minors, and opportunities that can move them in the direction of their individual goals.

 We also encourage undeclared students to check out the various Topic RAPs offered.
 Students who join a Topic RAP can enroll in the OASIS First-Year seminar in the spring semester.